Last Updated on September 20, 2023

 While the museum is on the smaller side, there is no shortage of exhibits to be found here.

-The exhibits cover a wide range of topics, from the Beech Mountain community before the ski resort, the Cherokee population, the time when the Carolina Caribbean Corporation owned the area in the 1960s-80s, and so much more.
+The exhibits cover many topics, from the Beech Mountain community before the ski resort, the Cherokee population, when the Carolina Caribbean Corporation owned the area in the 1960s-80s, and so much more.

 Buckeye Recreation Center

-For anything sports-related in Beech Mountain, Buckeye Recreation Center is the way to go.
-All indoor and outdoor activities can be found here, including pickleball and tennis courts, Zumba and spin classes, and guided hikes.
+For anything fitness-related in Beech Mountain, Buckeye Recreation Center is the way to go.
+All sorts of indoor and outdoor activities can be found here, including pickleball and tennis courts, Zumba and spin classes, and guided hikes.

 As if this place couldn’t get any better, add fishing from its two lakes and many streams to your list of things to do in Beech Mountain.